 - More enjoyable games

 These three things are more than worth these 5 minutes.

 Still, this is not all there is to injury prevention.
-Your general conditioning is also essential, as well as your restfulness, nutrition, and focus.
-You know your body best, which is why you need to know which moves you can’t do (anymore or at the moment) and when you should call it quits.
+Your general conditioning, restfulness, nutrition, and focus are also essential.
+You know your body best, which is why you need to know which moves you can’t do (or at the moment) and when you should call it quits.

 Getting injured will not just ruin the game; it will keep you out of the gym in the foreseeable future.
-This is something that you can’t allow, and it’s racquetball stretches that will help you do so.
+You can’t allow this, and racquetball stretches will help you do so.